microsoft/azure_arc/docs/azure_jumpstart_arcbox/DevOps/_index.md

       ![Screenshot showing Hello-Arc app and shell](./k3s_gitops09.png)

     - In your fork of the “Azure Arc Jumpstart Apps” repository, open the hello_arc.yaml file (/hello-arc/yaml/hello_arc.yaml).
-Change the text under the “MESSAGE” section and commit the change.
+Change the replica to 2 and text under the “MESSAGE” section and commit the change.

       ![Screenshot showing hello-arc repo](./k3s_gitops10.png)